amanahuja/NBS-Data-Sample/README.md

 ## Workflow

-The basic workflow is `Load` -> `Clean` -> `Do`
-... with a little help from my `Functions`.
+The basic workflow is `Load` -> `Clean` -> `Do` ...with a little help from my `Functions`.

 I'll comment gratuitously.